mattfelten/front-end-questions/README.md

 * How would you optimize a websites assets/resources?
 * Can you describe the difference between progressive enhancement and graceful degradation?
 * What are some ways to decrease page load. (perceived or actual load time)
+* What would you change about HTML5/CSS3 if you could?
+* How do you write an extension for JQuery?
+* What is a good website/UI for you?

 ##### Open-ended / Story-telling
 * Tell me about the hardest problem you've had to solve in a client/work scenario.